dumplinghusky/twitterscrape/readme.md

 # Twitter Scraping with Selenium and Chrome WebDriver

-This script scrapes tweets from a user's timeline using Python, Selenium, and the Chrome WebDriver with a Samsung refrigerator user agent.
+This script scrapes tweets from a user's timeline using Python, Selenium, and the Chrome WebDriver using a Samsung refrigerator user agent.
 It then stores the tweets in a dictionary with keys in the format `author-month-day-year` and saves the dictionary as a JSON file.

 This was created as a demonstration to show how stupid API restrictions are for reading tweets.